Skip navigation

 Pancrelipase is sold under several different brand names, and there are differences among the brand name products.
 Do not switch to a different brand of pancrelipase without talking to your doctor.

 Swallow the tablets and delayed-release capsules whole with plenty of water; do not split, chew, or crush them.
 Do not suck the tablets or capsules or hold them in your mouth.
 Be sure that none of the tablet is left in your mouth after you swallow it.
+Tablets or capsules that are not swallowed completely can cause irritation in your mouth or change the way pancrelipase works in your body.

 If you cannot swallow the delayed-release capsules whole, you can open the capsules and mix the contents with a small amount of a soft, acidic food such as applesauce.
 You may be able to mix the capsule contents with certain other foods.
 Ask your doctor or pharmacist for more information.
 Swallow the mixture right after you mix it without chewing or crushing the capsule contents.
 After you swallow the mixture, drink a full glass of water or juice right away to wash down the medication.

-If you are giving the delayed release capsules to a baby, you may open the capsule, sprinkle the contents on a small amount of a soft, acidic food such as jarred baby applesauce, bananas or pears, and feed it to the baby right away.
+If you are giving the delayed release capsules to a baby, you may open the capsule, sprinkle the contents on a small amount of a soft, acidic food such as jarred baby applesauce, and feed it to the baby right away.
 Do not mix the capsule contents with formula or breast-milk.
 You can also sprinkle the contents directly into the baby's mouth.
 After you give the baby pancrelipase, give plenty of liquid to wash down the medication.
 Then look in the baby's mouth to be sure that he or she has swallowed all of the medication.

 The contents of the delayed-release capsule must be taken right after the capsule is opened.
 Do not open capsules or prepare mixtures of capsules and food before you are ready to use them.
 Discard any unused capsule contents or pancrelipase and food mixtures; do not save them for future use.

 Your doctor will probably start you on a low dose of medication and gradually increase your dose depending on your response to treatment and the amount of fat in your diet.
 Be sure to tell your doctor how you are feeling and whether your bowel symptoms improve during your treatment.
 Do not change the dose of your medication unless your doctor tells you that you should.
+If you continue to experience any of the following symptoms of malabsorption (not absorbing nutrients from your food), call your doctor: stomach pain, bloating, fatty stools, or weight loss.

 Your doctor will tell you the maximum amount of pancrelipase you should take in one day.
 Do not take more than this amount of pancrelipase in one day even if you eat more than your usual number of meals and snacks.
 Talk to your doctor if you are eating additional meals and snacks.